ymunemasa/data-tutorials/tutorials/hortonworks/hello-hdp-an-introduction-to-hadoop/hello-hdp-section-3.md

 4.  “**Ambari User Views**” list the set of Ambari Users views that are part of the cluster
 5.  “**Deploy Views**” provides administration for adding and removing Ambari User Views

-Take a few minutes to quickly explore these 5 capabilities and to become familiar their features.
+Take a few minutes to quickly explore these 5 capabilities and become familiar with their features.

 Enter the Ambari Dashboard URL and you should see a similar screen: